tapestry-cloud/tapestry-boilerplate/README.md

 ## Learning

 [Click here](https://www.tapestry.cloud/documentation/) for the quick start guide on getting started with Tapestry and how to extend this boilerplate to meet your needs.

+## License
+This Tapestry Boilerplate is open sourced software licensed under the [MIT License](LICENSE).